 Does Mold Die in the Winter?

-A cold front is on its way to Maryland and as the area gets more of those as Winter arrives, you may wonder if mold is still a concern even in extremely cold temperatures.
+Another cold front is on its way to Maryland and as the area gets more of those as Winter arrives, you may wonder if mold is still a concern even in extreme cold temperatures.
 Will snow or ice wipe it out?

 Unfortunately, no. If you were trying to find a benefit of painfully cold temperatures, this certainly isn’t one.